Pneha1234/aws_workshop/Readme.md

 - [Back to Top](#top)
 ### buy_stock:
     * This is the service responsible for processing buy of the ones recommended by above recommendation service.
-    * Copy the code from buy_stock.py and paste into the code console on the new lambda creation page on management console.
    - Please use the below code snippet
 ```python
 def lambda_handler(event, context):